 Step 4: Brush beaten egg over the top of each pie, then bake for 20 minutes, or until golden.
 Leave to cool, then remove to a wire rack.
 Using a sieve, dust icing sugar over them just before serving.
 Don’t forget to try one while they’re still warm!

-Disclosure: A Featured Guest Post in association with Simply Be
+A Featured Post in association with Simply Be